jupyter-server/enterprise_gateway/docs/source/kernel-kubernetes.md

 1. The parameters to the launcher that is built into the image are communicated via environment variables as noted in the `env:` section above.

 ### Unconditional Volume Mounts
 Unconditional volume mounts can be added in the `kernel-pod.yaml.j2` template.
-An example for these unconditional can be the docker shared memory.
+An example of these unconditional volume mounts can be found when extending docker shared memory.
 For some I/O jobs the pod will need more than the default `64mb` of shared memory on the `/dev/shm` path.

 ```
 volumeMounts: